jlangr/reorder/README.md

 `assertThat(Reorder.move(asList(1, 2), 1, 1, 0), equalTo(asList(2, 1)));`

 ... we realize that it's tough to read.
-We either have to remember that the 2nd and 3rd arguments (1 and 1) represent the start and end of a range.
+We either have to remember that the 2nd and 3rd arguments (1 and 1) represent the start and end of a range, or we have to poke into the `move` method.
 One way to increase clarity in the test is to introduce local variables with intention-revealing names:

 ```
 int start = 1;